dprg/Robie-Big-Robot/README.md

 Mike Williamson 3/21/2025
 Added opencv code to detect faces which will control the head to point to it and maybe even wave when centered on face

+Mark R 3/26/2025
+Added support for Linux, as well as some error catching stuff

 It is based on the instructions from this page: https://thepythoncode.com/article/detect-faces-opencv-python